jcgh582/aeropoint/README.md

 ## install

-- Make sure you have docker installed
+- Make sure you have docker installed and it is running
 - ./install

 ## run example